flutter/flutter/engine/src/flutter/lib/web_ui/README.md

 ### Rolling browsers

-When running tests on LUCI using Chromium, LUCI uses the version of Chromium fetched from CIPD.
+When running tests on LUCI using Chrome, LUCI uses the version of Chrome for Testing fetched from CIPD.

 Since the engine code and infra recipes do not live in the same repository there are few steps to follow in order to upgrade a browser's version.